wpovernight/woocommerce-improved-external-products/readme.txt

 This one-click install will make links to external or affiliate products open in a new tab.
 Simply install it and click activate.
 If you decide you don't want the feature, just deactivate it.
 If you have any other ideas for this plugin, leave a comment at https://www.wpovernight.com/contact

 Want an even more awesome experience with external products?
 Go Pro: https://wpovernight.com/downloads/improved-external-products-pro/

+Pro Version Includes:

+* Ability to open external products in a new tab from product archives
+* Ability to set tab action on a per-product basis
+* Ability to set tab action on a product category basis.
+* Priority Customer Support

+**Download the Pro version here - https://wpovernight.com/downloads/improved-external-products-pro/**

 == Installation ==